oroinc/documentation/bundles/platform/AssetBundle/commands.rst

     php bin/console oro:assets:install --symlink

-The ``--relative-symlink`` option tells the asset installer to create symlinks with relative paths:
+The ``--relative-symlink`` option tells the asset installer to create symlinks with relative paths (available since v5.0.6 of the application):

 .. code-block:: none